ojroques/oroques.dev/oroques.dev/root/content/notes/neovim-init.md

 # Neovim 0.5 features and the switch to `init.lua`

+- *__2021-07-02 update__: Neovim 0.5 has been released!*
-*__2021-06-01 update__: moved to vim.opt to set options, more infos on the tree-sitter*
+- *__2021-06-01 update__: moved to vim.opt to set options, more infos on the
+tree-sitter*
-*__2021-04-18 update__: added links to nvim-compe and awesome-neovim, added a new section to mention other plugins.*
+- *__2021-04-18 update__: added links to nvim-compe and awesome-neovim, added a new section to mention other plugins.*

-Neovim 0.5 will soon be released with some major additions.
-The main features this new version will ship with are:
+Neovim 0.5 ships with some major additions.
+The main features this new version introduces are:
 * A built-in [LSP](https://microsoft.github.io/language-server-protocol/)
   client.
 * A [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for better syntax